AckerlyXu/heima/articles/virtual-machines/windows/sql/virtual-machines-windows-sql-automated-patching.md

 When finished, click the **OK** button on the bottom of the **SQL Server configuration** blade to save your changes.

 If you are enabling Automated Patching for the first time, Azure configures the SQL Server IaaS Agent in the background.
-During this time, the Azure Portal might not show that Automated Patching is configured.
+During this time, the Azure portal might not show that Automated Patching is configured.
 Wait several minutes for the agent to be installed, configured.
-After that the Azure Portal reflects the new settings.
+After that the Azure portal reflects the new settings.

 > [!NOTE]
 > You can also configure Automated Patching using a template.
 For more information, see [Azure quickstart template for Automated Patching](https://github.com/Azure/azure-quickstart-templates/tree/master/101-vm-sql-existing-autopatching-update).